EyNuel/cTraceo/readme.txt

       "ctraceo.exe" in the "bin/" subdirectory which can now be used like any other windows executable.

+ # Cross-compiling
+   Compiling the windows version on linux requires the mingw32-gcc, mingw-w64 and libc6-dev-i386 packages to be installed.

 ################################################################
 ## Matlab Configuration & Example Cases
    Several example cases are contained in the "examples/"